ajosephau/python-coding-exercise/README.rst

     pre-commit run --all-files

 On each commit, the test suite is run and code quality is checked.
+Please see `github actions <https://github.com/ajosephau/python-coding-exercise/actions>`_ for current build status.

 Tested Configuration
 --------------------